Code of Conduct for Student Organizations

 - An offense is alleged to have been committed by one or more members of an organization and is supported by a substantial number of the organization's membership.

 The investigation will be discretionary and dependent upon the severity of the offense brought forth by the accuser.
 An investigative hearing will be followed, where the Director of Campus Life will meet with the student organization advisor or another officer of the organization, to which may accompany the organization's president or chair to the meeting.
 At the discretion of the Director of Campus Life, other persons having information pertaining to the alleged offense may also be invited to participate in the hearing.
 If the situation involves two or more parties, representatives from each party will be permitted to attend and attempt to resolve the conflict.
 The purpose of the investigative hearing is to gather information and facts, inform the organization of current policies and procedures, explore the possibility of immediate solutions, and discuss potential sanctions in the case that the validity of the claim is proven true.

-If the student organization does not accept the terms of the sanctions delegated by the Director of Campus Life, then a formal appeal can be submitted to the Assistant Vice President of Student Affairs with the final appeal being reviewed by the Vice President of Student Affairs, who will have the final decision.
+If the student organization does not accept the terms of the sanctions delegated by the Director of Campus Life, then a formal appeal can be submitted to the Dean of Students with the final appeal being reviewed by the Vice President of Student Affairs, who will have the final decision.

 Section 2: Accountability of Organization Officers